 The Michigan Tech women’s soccer program has had one head coach in its history.
-Three winning seasons, a GLIAC regular season title and two NCAA Tournaments in five years of the program’s existence can all be linked to Michelle Jacob, who has posted a 55-33-6 record (.617 winning percentage).
+Four winning seasons, a GLIAC regular season title and two NCAA Tournaments in six years of the program’s existence can all be linked to Michelle Jacob, who has posted a 64-39-8 record (.612 winning percentage).

 In 2014, Tech compiled an 11-5-2 overall record and 8-2-2 mark in GLIAC play.
 The Huskies hosted a GLIAC Tournament game for the third straight year and advanced to the semifinal.
 The Black and Gold also made their second appearance in the NCAA Tournament, garnering a No. 3 seed in the Midwest Region.